allardbrand/JSONWebTokens/README.md

 - Decode full JWT token
 - Decode a single claim from a JWT token

-Currently only the HMAC based algorithms are supported (see list below).
-RSA based algorithms will be added later.
+Currently only the following algorithms are supported:
 - HMAC with SHA-256
 - HMAC with SHA-384
 - HMAC with SHA-512
+- RSA with SHA-256 (decoding only)

 # Dependencies
 Mendix 6.8.1 or higher